4 Ingredient Easy Bread Bowls

 Ingredients

-- 540 grams (4 ½ cups) all-purpose flour or bread flour, plus extra for kneading
+- 660 grams (5 ½ cups) unbleached all purpose flour or bread flour

 Instructions

-- Dust a clean work surface with flour, and knead the dough for about 8-10 minutes until smooth and elastic.
-Alternatively, you can do this in a stand mixer fit with the dough hook attachment at medium speed for about 6-8 minutes.
+- Dust a clean work surface with additional flour and knead the dough by hand for about 5-6 minutes until smooth and elastic.
+Alternatively, you can do this in a stand mixer fit with the dough hook attachment at medium speed for about 3-4 minutes.
 Add more flour if the dough is too sticky.

-- Grease a clean large bowl with oil, and place the dough in the bowl, turning to coat all sides.
-Cover the bowl with a towel and let rise in a warm spot until doubled in size, about 1 hour.
+- Grease a clean large bowl with oil or nonstick cooking spray and place the dough in the bowl, turning to coat all sides.
+Cover the bowl with a towel or plastic wrap and let bulk ferment in a warm spot for about 6 hours.

 Recommended Products